ARMmbed/icetea/first_time_use_guide.md

-These calls return a response object, which contains the traces received during the command, possible parsed data from the response traces returned by IcedTea response parsers etc.
+These calls return a response object, which contains the traces received during the command, possible parsed data from the response traces returned by Icetea response parsers etc.

 #### Pre- and post steps
 The test bench (Bench class) implements some default pre- and post-steps